Where early-stage founders MUST focus to success | E2244

 Key takeaways

-- •Spend as little money as possible to find product-market fit before attempting to scale - most founders get ahead of themselves building company infrastructure too early.
+- •Spend as little money as possible to find product-market fit before attempting to build company infrastructure and scale operations.

 - •Leverage your power users as advocates since they're most likely to identify and recruit other potential customers who will love your product.

-- •Focus intensely on perfecting what already works rather than expanding features when you've achieved product-market fit.
+- •Focus intensely on perfecting what already works rather than diversifying into new features or markets once you've identified product-market fit.

-- •Partner with businesses that benefit from your user activity to reduce customer acquisition costs, like getting bars to sponsor events in exchange for bringing crowds during slow periods.
+- •Partner with complementary businesses to reduce customer acquisition costs—secure sponsorships or free venues in exchange for driving traffic during their slow periods.

 Listen to full episode